eugene-eeo/hydra/README.md

 ## Config

 Options for *hydra* are stored in the `~/.hydrarc.json` file.
-Note that the daemon needs to be restarted for changes to take effect.
-One way to restart the deamon is:
+Note that the daemon needs to be restarted for changes to take effect (you can just kill the hydra process).

-    $ killall hydra
-    $ nohup hydra &

 An example config file is:

     {
       "nmcli": true,